-These trails are open to all motor vehicles, including both

-highway legal and nonhighway legal vehicles.
+Roads Open to Highway Legal Vehicles Only: These roads are open only to motor vehicles licensed under highway legal and nonhighway legal vehicles.
 Trails Open to Vehicles 50 inches or Less in Width: Trails open only to motor vehicles less than 50 inches in width at the widest point on the vehicle.
 Trails Open to Wheeled Vehicles 50" or less in Width: These trails are open only to wheeled, motor vehicles less than 50 inches in width at the widest point on the vehicle.